-David Pichaske, author of Song of the North Country, notes that the tone of Dear Landlord, like most of John Wesley Harding, is quite different from Dylan’s works written just a couple years before.
+David Pichaske, the author of Songs of the North Country, notes that the tone of Dear Landlord, like most of John Wesley Harding, is quite different from Dylan’s works written just a couple of years before.
 He writes:

 Dylan is beyond all that now, ready to forgive others and – more important – to forgive himself.
 The tone here is light-years away from “Positively” or “Leopard” or “Absolutely Sweet Marie”.

 Similar to Drifter’s Escape, the narrator of this song is being persecuted unjustly, and again Dylan uses images drawn from the court system.
 Dylan writes, “Dear Landlord, please don’t dismiss my case”.
 Drifter’s Escape features both a judge and a jury.
 John Wesley Harding has “charges held against him”.
 The Lonesome Hobo has “served time”.

 Everybody that has ever written a word about this song has speculated on who the “landlord” might be.
 The most common guess is Albert Grossman, Dylan’s manager during the sixties.
 Although Grossman’s business acumen and strong-armed tactics (documented brilliantly by D.A.
 Pennebaker in the film Don’t Look Back) played a significant role in Dylan’s fortunes, they had a bitter falling out sometime before the writing of John Wesley Harding.